Natural environment: Wilderness

 Wilderness is generally defined as a natural environment on Earth that has not been significantly modified by human activity.
 The WILD Foundation goes into more detail, defining wilderness as: "The most intact, undisturbed wild natural areas left on our planet – those last truly wild places that humans do not control and have not developed with roads, pipelines or other industrial infrastructure."
 Wilderness areas and protected parks are considered important for the survival of certain species, ecological studies, conservation, solitude, and recreation.
 Wilderness is deeply valued for cultural, spiritual, moral, and aesthetic reasons.
 Some nature writers believe wilderness areas are vital for the human spirit and creativity.

 The word, "wilderness", derives from the notion of wildness; in other words that which is not controllable by humans.
-The word's etymology is from the Old English wildeornes, which in turn derives from wildeor meaning wild beast (wild + deor = beast, deer).
+The word etymology is from the Old English wildeornes, which in turn derives from wildeor meaning wild beast (wild + deor = beast, deer).
 From this point of view, it is the wildness of a place that makes it a wilderness.
-The mere presence or activity of people does not disqualify an area from being "wilderness."
-Many ecosystems that are, or have been, inhabited or influenced by activities of people may still be considered "wild."
+The mere presence or activity of people does not disqualify an area from being "wilderness".
+Many ecosystems that are, or have been, inhabited or influenced by activities of people may still be considered "wild".
 This way of looking at wilderness includes areas within which natural processes operate without very noticeable human interference.

 Wildlife includes all non-domesticated plants, animals and other organisms.
 Domesticating wild plant and animal species for human benefit has occurred many times all over the planet, and has a major impact on the environment, both positive and negative.
 Wildlife can be found in all ecosystems.
 Deserts, rain forests, plains, and other areas—including the most developed urban sites—all have distinct forms of wildlife.
 While the term in popular culture usually refers to animals that are untouched by civilized human factors, most scientists agree that wildlife around the world is (now) impacted by human activities.

 Challenges

-It is the common understanding of natural environment that underlies environmentalism — a broad political, social, and philosophical movement that advocates various actions and policies in the interest of protecting what nature remains in the natural environment, or restoring or expanding the role of nature in this environment.
+It is the common understanding of natural environment that underlies environmentalism—a broad political, social and philosophical movement that advocates various actions and policies in the interest of protecting what nature remains in the natural environment, or restoring or expanding the role of nature in this environment.
 While true wilderness is increasingly rare, wild nature (e.g., unmanaged forests, uncultivated grasslands, wildlife, wildflowers) can be found in many locations previously inhabited by humans.

 Goals for the benefit of people and natural systems, commonly expressed by environmental scientists and environmentalists include: